Black Friday Cyber Monday Sale! 40% off!

 • Biting

 Sometimes your dog may act out because they have too much energy.
-Regular exercise can help them relax and keep them calm while you're away.
+Regular physical exercise or canine sports can help them relax and keep them calm while you're away.
 Especially when you exercise them before times of separation.

 To avoid reinforcing hyper behavior in your dog, avoid eye contact while your pet is acting out.
 Dogs love attention and eye contact makes your pup feel validated.

-You can also show your dog you aren't interested in their behavior with your body language.
+You can also show your dog you aren't interested in your dog's energy or behavior with your body language.
 Turning away from your dog when they are acting out can show them you don't agree with their actions.

 How to Calm a Dog Down Steps